 Is the Extreme Wheel ES Street Legal Ready?

-Stock turn signals and mirror mounts make it easier to get street-permitted where allowed.
+Not straight out of the box, but stock turn signals and mirror mounts make it easier to get street-permitted where allowed.

-Extreme Wheel ES Specifications Q&A
+Quick Extreme Wheel ES Specs Q&A

 Q: What is the motor power?
 A: 5,000W base, 10,000W peak.